 Check out the great walks planned for the rest of 2020

 Please remember this is a guide only.
 Latest walks information are listed on this page in the week prior to the walk.

 We are always looking for new walk ideas.
 If you know a great walk, please sent it to Garry.

 Please check out the following guidance.

-Based on the current guidelines we are now able to get involved in outdoor activities in groups up to 10 people.
-Therefore, we wish to restart club activities within the following guidelines:
+Based on the current guidelines we are now able conduct outdoor activities such as walking.
+Outdoor gatherings are still restricted to 20 people.
+Club activities will be conducted within the following guidelines: